Commercial Real Estate Prospects for 2022

 As a result, restaurants that used to rely on a smaller number of physical customers will see their income increase with many new orders coming in online, in addition to renewed visits in-person.
 Today, nearly every type of restaurant is expected to handle take-out and delivery in one way or another.

 There are countless other industries that are thriving thanks to the forced social restrictions that we’ve all had to endure.
 They include communications platforms such as Zoom, which has been critical for corporate as well as education sectors, online entertainment platforms like Netflix that added nearly 16 million subscribers in the first quarter of 2020, game companies – especially those that manufacture family-friendly board games, fitness equipment manufacturers, telehealth services, tutoring providers and even cleaning companies that sanitize commercial environments.
 The list goes on.
+Additionally, the commercial real estate industry has seen significant interest and growth, with many resources available to help individuals start or advance their careers in this field.
+For more information on educational opportunities in commercial real estate, you can check out our detailed article.

 Continued Growth in the Coworking & Flex Space Arena